FEniCS/dolfinx/demo/pde/poisson/python/documentation.rst

    single: File; (in Poisson demo)

 The solution ``u`` is a :py:class:`Function
-<dolfin.functions.Function>` object, which represents a function
+<dolfin.functions.function.Function>` object, which represents a
-living in a finite element function space.
-A :py:class:`Function
-<dolfin.functions.Function>` can be manipulated in various ways, in
-particular, it can be plotted and saved to file.
-Here, we output the solution to a ``VTK`` file (using the suffix ``.pvd``) for later visualization and also plot it using the :py:func:`plot
+function living in a finite element function space.
+A :py:class:`Function <dolfin.functions.function.Function>` can be manipulated in various ways, in particular, it can be plotted and saved to file.
+Here, we output the solution to a ``VTK`` file (using the suffix ``.pvd``) for later visualization and also plot it using the :py:func:`plot <dolfin.common.plot.plot>` command:
-<dolfin.common.plot>` command:

 .. code-block:: python